hansen7/OcCo/readme.md

 The code of this project is released under the MIT License.

-We acknowledge paperwithcode for providing this [readme](https://github.com/paperswithcode/releasing-research-code) template and following repos:
+We would like to thank and acknowledge references from the following repositories:

 https://github.com/wentaoyuan/pcn